World 🢖 North America 🢖 Caribbean 🢖 Bahamas

-Bahamas were the first where this term has been applied to diverse beautiful sinkholes filled with the seawater.
+Bahamas were the first where this term has been applied to diverse beautiful sinkholes filled with seawater.
 Blue holes here (as elsewhere in the world) formed in times when the sea level was lower than now.
 Sometimes these holes were formed by deeper groundwater gradually dissolving the limestone until the ceiling of these voids collapsed.
 Sometimes though they were formed by the rainwater seeping into limestone through a crevice and gradually making it wider.

 Later the sea level raised and these vertical holes were filled with lucid, calm water.

 World record site

-Here, in this beautiful geological formation is meeting the might and beauty of nature and hardiness of people.
+Here, in this beautiful geological formation is meeting the might and beauty of nature and the hardiness of people.

 Full depth of this sinkhole was first reached by Jim King in 1992.

-Over the last decade this blue hole in Bahamas though has become a scene of world-class free-diving.
-Since 2007 here is established a freediving school "Vertical Blue" (operates from November to May), which organizes also yearly world competition in April.
+Over the last decade this blue hole in the Bahamas though has become a scene of world-class free-diving.
+Since 2007 here is established a freediving school "Vertical Blue" (operates from November to May), which organizes also a yearly world competition in April.

 This deep sinkhole is perfect for such sports – it is located right next to the bank, in calm water.

-Cave has seen many incredible world records in diverse disciplines of free-diving by the best freedivers of the world, including Natalia Molchanova, Herbert Nitsch, William Trubridge.
+Cave has seen many incredible world records in diverse disciplines of free-diving by the best freedivers of the world, including Natalia Molchanova, Herbert Nitsch, and William Trubridge.

 One such discipline, for example, is – Constant Weight Apnea Without Fins (diving possibly deep and returning in one breath without any appliances and without holding at the rope).
 How deep one can go in such a way?
 10 meters?
 15 meters?
 No!
-On December 13, 2010, William Trubridge dived 100 meters deep (and then 100 meters back) in such a way, it took 4 minutes 10 seconds.
+On December 13, 2010, William Trubridge dived 100 meters deep (and then 100 meters back) in such a way, it took 4 minutes and 10 seconds.

 Try at least to run 100 meters forth and 100 meters back without breathing – even that is a serious challenge!